Paolo Giovio: Leonardo da Vinci

 Paolo Giovio was an Italian historian, biographer, Catholic bishop, and physician.
-Additionally, he was a passionate art collector.
-Among his possessions were a portrait of Grand Duke Cosimo I de' Medici and one of the famous Italian admiral Andrea Doria.
+He was also a passionate art collector.
+Among other works, Paolo Giovio owned a portrait of Grand Duke Cosimo I de’ Medici and one of the famous Italian admiral Andrea Doria.

-He wrote this biography of Leonardo in 1527, eight years after Leonardo's death.
-His biography of Leonardo is currently the earliest known and possibly the shortest.
-It remains uncertain whether Paolo Giovio personally knew Leonardo.
-Given their high social status and shared medical interests, they might have crossed paths.
+He wrote this Leonardo biography in 1527, eight years after Leonardo’s death.
+His Leonardo biography is the earliest currently known and also probably the shortest.
+It is unclear whether Paolo Giovio knew Leonardo personally.
+Because of his high social standing and the medical interests of both men, they may have met.

 The original text from 1527